Service business ideas you can start with low costs

 Makeup artist

-Makeup artists can work from home or from a studio, supporting weddings and special events.
+Makeup artists work from home, studios, or on-location for weddings, photo shoots, and special events.

 Life coach